League-of-Foundry-Developers/Chat-Commands-Lib/README.md

 The library will handle multiple commands in a single string - if any are marked `shouldDisplayToChat`, then a single chat message is created with all commands stripped.

+As of v1.2.0, Core Command autocomplete is included as part of the library

 ![](./chatcommandsautocomplete.gif)

 ## Include as a dependency in your manifest